 Your Giving Impacts Our Students

 Ohio State College of Medicine students cite many motivations and inspirations for pursuing their degrees.
-Here is an account from Dana Jolley, a third-year student, on why she’s attending medical school and why she chose Ohio State.
+Here is an account from Elyjah Roa, a second-year student, on why he’s attending medical school and why he chose Ohio State.

 Philanthropy support and impact: Anne and Rob